JeroenVdb/dotfiles/README-JEROEN.md

 ## Sensible macOS defaults

-When setting up a new Mac, you may want to set some sensible macOS defaults:
+When setting up a new Mac, you may want to set some sensible macOS defaults.

 ```bash
 ~/.macos